hulianyuyy/CorrNet/README.md

 ## Implementation
 The implementation for the CorrNet (line 18) is given in [./modules/resnet.py](https://github.com/hulianyuyy/CorrNet_CSLR/blob/main/modules/resnet.py).

-They are then equipped with the BasicBlock in ResNet in line 58 [./modules/resnet.py](https://github.com/hulianyuyy/CorrNet_CSLR/blob/main/modules/resnet.py).
+It's then equipped with the BasicBlock in ResNet in line 58 [./modules/resnet.py](https://github.com/hulianyuyy/CorrNet_CSLR/blob/main/modules/resnet.py).

-We later found that the Identification Module with only spatial decomposition could perform on par with what we report in the paper (spatial-temporal decomposition) and is slighter faster with few parameters, and thus implement it as such.
+We later found that the Identification Module with only spatial decomposition could perform on par with what we report in the paper (spatial-temporal decomposition) and is slighter faster, and thus implement it as such.

 ## Data Preparation
 You can choose any one of following datasets to verify the effectiveness of CorrNet.